A brief history of German neo-Nazi group NSU

 May 2013 — The trial of Beate Zschaepe and four men accused of providing support to the NSU begins in Munich.

-December 2015 — Zschaepe’s lawyers read a statement on her behalf, in which she admits to knowing of the bank robberies and to setting fire to the hideout in Zwickau.
+December 2015 — Zschaepe’s lawyers read a statement on her behalf, in which she acknowledges knowing of the bank robberies and to setting fire to the hideout in Zwickau.
 She says she only ever learned of the killings and bombings after they had happened.

-July 2018 — The trial, involving 73 lawyers ad hundreds of witnesses, concludes after 437 days of hearings.
+July 2018 — The trial, involving 73 lawyers and hundreds of witnesses, concludes after almost 440 days of hearings.
+Zschaepe is sentenced to life in prison.
+The group’s four supporters receive lesser prison sentences of between 2½ and 10 years.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.